WTIGER001/Brigade/README.md

 - Get Gradle or Maven working to pull in the dependencies

 ### Per Processor Framework
-- Load configuration from zookeeper?
-- Update to use executor
 - Task Reconciliation
 - Failure modes
 - Explore more robust tracking model
 - Calculate metrics
 - Implement Health Checks
 - Integrate FluentD
-- Separate the INI type information from the processor configuration

 ### Executor
 - Complete docker options supported and update JSON Configuration
-- Language?
-Try Go!
 - Consider having the executor send the output message to Kafka
 - Figure out how to run the executor as a docker
 - Look at the docker remote API

 ### Meta Framework
-- Write basic framework to load configuration and start “per-processor” frameworks in Marathon
 - REST API to get and update configuration
-- Write in?
-Python?
-Go?
-- List for changes in the configuration.
-On a change to a processor then restart the “per-processor” framework
 - Implement Health Checks
 - Integrate FluentD